-Our Visions program is designed just for that purpose.
-If you need to renew your teacher licensure, or if you wish to take a class in order to determine if you wish to apply to a program, or if you just have a love of learning, Visions may be the answer for you.
-All you need to do is fill out an enrollment form, this can be done online or via printing the paper form.
-Please be aware that not all courses are available to Visions students.
+Our Non-Degree Seeking program is designed just for that purpose.
+If you need to renew your teacher licensure, or wish to take a class in order to determine whether you want to apply to a program, or even if you just have a love of learning, a Non-Degree application may be the answer for you.
+Just complete the online enrollment form, and submit it with the appropriate fee.
+You do not need to submit transcripts, recommendations or test scores.
+Please be aware that not all courses are available to Non-Degree students.
 Check with the department before enrolling in a class.

 Prospective students can speak to an advisor within the department of interest about the specifics of a program.
 We will be happy to provide you with contact information for the department to which you are applying.
 You can also find contact information by going to https://grs.uncg.edu/programs/.

 Graduate students enrolled in nine or more credit hours per term are considered full-time.
 After completing all required course work, a master’s student may be considered full-time while enrolled in a 3 credit hour thesis course (699).
 Master’s students may maintain full-time status with 3 credits of 699 for two terms.

 After entering candidacy status, a doctoral student may be considered full-time while enrolled in a 3 credit hour dissertation course (799).
 Doctoral candidates may maintain full-time status with 3 credits of 799 until completion of the number of dissertation credit hours specified by their programs in the Graduate School Bulletin or their departmental plan of study.

 Master’s degrees have a time limit of 5 years from the semester the student takes the first course that counts towards the degree